Harmeet2504/Project-What-if-analysis-of-residential-real-estate/README.md

 # What-if Analysis of Residential Real Estate in New Jersey

 ## Summary
 Real estate valuation depends on a number of factors.
 More often than not, an individual assesses four important factors while investing on a residential real estate.
 These are: school rating, crime, mass transit and population.
 The aim of the project is to examine the impact of these 4 metrices affecting valuation of residential real estate of New Jersey and thereby identify counties that are best to live.

+### Note
+Since, real estate data could not be obtained for South of New Jersey, hence the analyses is restricted to 11 counties.
+As per a report every household in NJ has an average of 2.5 members per family, hence analysis was limited to residences with 3 bedrooms.

 ## Team members
 Harmeet Kaur, Nitin Sharma, Deborah Ofsievich, Jean Pino